ythere-y/InlineCoder/README.md

 # InlineCoder:

 This repository contains the code and data for our * paper.
 It provides scripts for data preprocessing, model evaluation, and ablation studies on the DevEval benchmark.
-ALL files are distributed by `pyarmor`.

 ![framework](./figures/framework.png)
 ## Dataset Preparation